redhat-developer/lsp4ij/docs/DeveloperGuide.md

 ## Keep a Language Server alive with a Lease

-If you need a reference to your language server and need to execute operations with it, for an extended period of time, you can use `LanguageServerItem.keepAlive()` method create a `Lease` on the item.
-The lease represents a request for lsp4ij not terminate the language server until the `Lease` is disposed.
+If you need a reference to your language server and need to execute operations with it, for an extended period of time, you can use `LanguageServerItem.keepAlive()` method to create a `Lease` on the item.
+The lease represents a request for lsp4ij not to terminate the language server until the `Lease` is disposed.

 ```java